dreamportdev/Osdev-Notes/Memory_Management/Heap_Allocation.md

 }
 ```

+But how to choose the initial address (INITIAL_HEAP_ADDRESS)?
+This really is arbitrary, we can pick any address that we like, but there are just few  constraint that we need to follow:

+* Some memory are used by the kernel, we don't want to overwrite anything with our heap, so let's keep sure that the area we are going is free.
+* Usually when paging is enabled, in many case the kernel is moved to one half of the memory space (usually referred as to HIGHER_HALF and LOWER_HALF) so when deciding the initial address we should place it in the correct half, so if the kernel is placed in the HIGHER and we are implementing the kernel heap it should go on the HIGHER Half and if it is for the user space heap it will goes on the LOWER half.

+Usually for the kernel heap, a good idea is to place it after the end of the kernel.

 Initially the head and the tail of the list are the same since we have just a single node.

 And that's it, that is how the heap is initialized, with a single node.
 So the first allocation will trigger a split from that node... and so on...